frederic-perez/AmE-dictionary/data/idioms.md

 __go tits up__ :dart: __1__ _rude slang_ To break or malfunction; to die, fall apart, or cease to work.
 (A play on the phrase “go belly up.”
 “Tits up” is sometimes hyphenated.) _Sorry, Mark, I’d love to give you a lift to the airport but my car’s gone tits up on me again._ _Jimmy Dean went tits-up in a car wreck._
 __go to bed with the chickens__ To go to bed very early.
 __go to Canossa__ :two: To become or make oneself humble; to do a penance or seek absolution for some wrong.
-__go to great lengths (to do something)__ :six: To put in a lot of effort, energy, or work to achieve something. _We went to great lengths to ensure that this film was historically accurate._
+__go to great lengths (to do something)__ :seven: To put in a lot of effort, energy, or work to achieve something. _We went to great lengths to ensure that this film was historically accurate._
 __go to hell and back__
 __go to hell in a handcart__ To be in an extremely and increasingly bad or ruinous condition; to be on the inevitable path to utter failure or ruin.
 __go to shit__